 Directed Acyclic Graph (DAG)

 All Conductor workflows are directed acyclic graphs (DAGs).
 A directed acyclic graph (DAG) is a set of vertices where the connections are unidirectional without any repetition.
-DAG workflows can only "move forward" and cannot redo a step (or series of steps).
+DAG workflows can move only in one direction and cannot redo a step (or series of steps).

 Here is a breakdown of what DAG means: